stoptracking/playbook/README.md

 Basic preparation of the target host: updating some of the system's settings, installation of the packages and so on.
 Unequivocally, this is opinionated role, please review its [Readme](https://github.com/savchenko/debian/blob/bullseye/roles/base/README.md) to ensure it is in line with your preferences.

 ### Dotfiles
 Distributes dotfiles to the target host.
-Supports either copying or symlinking from the role's [./files/](https://github.com/savchenko/debian/tree/bullseye/roles/dotfiles/files) to the destination directories within `$HOME`.
+Supports either copying files to the remote host or symlinking from the role's [./files/](https://github.com/savchenko/debian/tree/bullseye/roles/dotfiles/files) to the destination directories within `$HOME`.
+Has its own [Readme](https://github.com/savchenko/debian/blob/bullseye/roles/dotfiles/README.md).

 ### Transfer-agent
 Creates jailed user that has access only to `sh` and `rsync`.
 Supports automatic propagation of SSH keys to the remote host.